DreamConnected/lxc-api/README.md

 # How to use

-Place the server certificate in the /data/lxc/ directory and name the private key and certificate lxc-api.crt and lxc-api.key, respectively.
+Place the server certificate in the/data/lxc/directory and name the private key and certificate lxc api.crt, lxc api-key, and lxc api-ca.crt, respectively.

+For the client, you need to provide a p12 format client authentication certificate issued by lxc-api-ca.crt for Android.

+Note: Starting from version 1.2, API port 8000 forces the use of HTTP bidirectional authentication(Mutual TLS authentication).

 From the root source tree :